Your Nails Help Diagnose Nutrient Deficiencies

 Niacin is vital for transforming sustenance into energy for cells in the body.
 When this crucial nutrient falls short, conditions such as pellagra - characterized by diarrhea, dermatitis, and dementia - may arise.

-Besides horizontal lines another common anomaly includes tiny white spots appearing on fingernails medically referred known leukonychia partial if they're localized rather than covering the entire surface; typically harmless sometimes indicating low calcium zinc intake.
+Besides horizontal lines, another common anomaly includes tiny white spots appearing on fingernails, medically referred to as leukonychia partial if they're localized rather than covering the entire surface; typically harmless, sometimes indicating low calcium zinc intake.

 Facing Calcium Zinc Deficiencies Head-On

-A lack of sufficient calcium doesn't just affect bone health it can also impact the strength of your nails making them prone to brittle weak soft even leading to certain forms of dystrophy over time Dairy products like milk and cheese are excellent dietary sources should form part any balanced meal plan ensuring optimal wellness including strong resilient fingers toes.
+A lack of sufficient calcium doesn't just affect bone health.
+It can also impact the strength of your nails, making them prone to brittleness, weakness, and softness, even leading to certain forms of dystrophy over time.

 The Significance of Nail Color Changes

 Did you know that the color changes in your nails can serve as a health barometer?
-Yes, our body has its unique ways to signal nutrient deficiencies and potential underlying illnesses.
+Our body has unique ways to signal nutrient deficiencies and potential underlying illnesses.
 Let's decode what these signals could mean.

 Dealing with Protein Deficiency and Low Calcium Levels